cryptojojo/Project_2/ReadMe.txt

 and oven model.

 This project was completed by Ashley Schuelein, Joseph Miller, and Devin Timaul.
-Each person's work is represented by the @author line each class.
+Each person's work is represented by the @author line in each class.